 So if a car coming at you in the opposing lane suddenly makes the dreaded left turn in front of you, or a drunk pedestrian steps off the curb in front, the computer might well react before you.
 Split seconds can make a difference.
 Literally.

-As you might assume from the bear bones ’82 Honda I started with, I’ve never been one for tech features in a car — I’m the type that never uses the cruise control.
+As you might assume from the bare bones ’82 Honda I started with, I’ve never been one for tech features in a car — I’m the type that never uses the cruise control.
 Digital doodads don’t light my fire.
 I want to drive a car, not be driven.
 And I think self driving features are dangerous because they promote inattention.

 That’s one of the things about driving stick — you can’t be inattentive.
 Unless you are cruising on the highway you are constantly engaged.
 You’ll never see someone driving stick and texting, or eating a hamburger, or even drinking coffee.
 Not in local traffic, anyway.